Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Neutrino EM Interaction Rate

 \section{Neutrino EM Interaction Rate}

-The signature we investigate in our study is the excess (or deficit) of neutrino neutral current scattering events in the detectors with respect to the expected rate predicted by the SM in the absence of any neutrino EM properties.
+The signature we investigate in our study is the excess (or deficit) of neutrino scattering events in the detectors compared to the expected rate predicted by the SM in the absence of any neutrino EM properties.
+This can be neutrino electron elastic scattering events or neutral current DIS events.

 We first consider the neutrino electron elastic scattering where the SM cross section, in terms of the electron recoil energy $E_r$, is given by~\cite{Formaggio:2012cpf, Giunti:2014ixa}

 with the standard vector and axial vector coupling constants $g_A^\ell$ and $g_A^\ell$ given by